ap4909/FixDemonstrationApp/README.md

 - `1) Make Order` - this sends a FIX message from the client to the server to carry out an order of an asset
 - `Q) Quit` - stops the client and server and exits the application

-Selecting `1) Make Order` will send the FIX message and this will be logged to the Console e.g.
+Selecting `1) Make Order` will send the FIX message, and this will be logged to the terminal e.g.
 ![alt text](doc_images/image-1.png)

 Following this a message will be output breaking down and explaining the tags in the message:

 ![alt text](doc_images/image-2.png)

 The options will then display again.